duyen-ho/the-story-collective/README.md

 I love the spirit of open source and wanted to incorporate the idea of democratised contributions.
 'The Story Collective' contains stories – or flash fiction pieces – consisting of 10 parts from 10 different contributors.

 Everyone can read finished works by a collective of writers.
-When users sign up or login to, they can write story parts of up to 100 characters.
+When users sign up or login to, they can write story parts of up to 140 characters.
 Once a part is submitted, the story moves forward until it reaches the end.
-This app is a social way to connect with other writers and users can even form groups to write with more like-minded writers.
+This app is a social way to connect with other writers.

 - **[Live demo](https://gentle-dusk-77641.herokuapp.com/)**